Abstract expressionism: Action painting

 Another important artist is Franz Kline.
 As with Jackson Pollock and other abstract expressionists, Kline was labelled an "action painter" because of his seemingly spontaneous and intense style, focusing less, or not at all, on figures or imagery, but on the actual brushstrokes and use of canvas; as demonstrated by his painting Number 2 (1954).

 Automatic writing was an important vehicle for action painters such as Kline (in his black and white paintings), Pollock, Mark Tobey and Cy Twombly, who used gesture, surface, and line to create calligraphic, linear symbols and skeins that resemble language, and resonate as powerful manifestations from the Collective unconscious.
 Robert Motherwell in his Elegy to the Spanish Republic series painted powerful black and white paintings using gesture, surface and symbol evoking powerful emotional charges.

+Gaining greater notoriety posthumously, enamelist Paul Hultberg (1926-2019), an active contributor to the New York School at the time, has more recently been recognized by historian and curator, Glenn Adamson for his use of "chance operations", or what Adamson referred to as "aleatory aesthetics".
+Hultberg's style of action painting incorporated fire, splashing, and unpredictable chemical reactions that dictated the final look of the abstract expressionist murals he created utilizing the unconventional medium of vitreous enamel on copper.

-Meanwhile, other action painters, notably de Kooning, Gorky, Norman Bluhm, Joan Mitchell, and James Brooks, used imagery via either abstract landscape or as expressionistic visions of the figure to articulate their highly personal and powerful evocations.
+Meanwhile, other action painters, notably de Kooning, Gorky, Norman Bluhm, Joan Mitchell and James Brooks, used imagery via either abstract landscape or as expressionistic visions of the figure to articulate their highly personal and powerful evocations.
 James Brooks' paintings were particularly poetic and highly prescient in relationship to Lyrical Abstraction that became prominent in the late 1960s and the 1970s.